galamit1/TAU-Workshop/README.md

 #### Tel Aviv University
 ##### September 2023
 _____
-This repository contains the code that have been done for the workshop.
+This repository contains the code that has been done for the machine learning workshop at Tel Aviv University.

 ## Data